-One section along Secundo was particularly challenging mentally because it required an unprotected 15-meter traverse, meaning that if I fell, I’d swing down like a 15-meter-long pendulum, grinding over the cheese-grater rock-face.
+One section along Secundo was particularly challenging mentally because it required an unprotected 15-meter traverse, meaning that if I fell I’d swing like a 30-foot-long pendulum, grinding over the cheese-grater rock-face.
 I told Aloisio I was too scared to keep moving, that he had to add another protection to the traverse so that my potential fall wouldn’t be so far.

 “Steve, c’mon,” he said, “put your left foot down and your left hand over, I’ve got you, you won’t fall.”
-And if I did fall, it’d be a memento to bring home from Rio de Janeiro.
-I gulped big and climbed on.
+If I did fall, I told myself, I’ve have a scar-memento to bring home from Rio de Janeiro.
+I gulped and climbed on.
 My legs were shaking.
 But I was ultimately fine.

 After that pitch came an 80-meter section that required us to simul-climb.
 Aloisio led, quickly disappearing from view and ear-shot.
-When the 60-meter rope was finally taught (meaning Aloisio, who was tied into the other side of the rope, was exactly 60 meters above me), I started climbing as well, not knowing where Aloisio was or if he was secure, and without anyone but me to coach myself along the tougher sections.
+When our 60-meter rope was finally taught (meaning Aloisio, who was tied into the other side of the rope, was exactly 60 meters above me), I also started climbing, not knowing where Aloisio was or if he was secure, and without anyone but me to coach myself along the tougher sections.